fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_meta.one_of.md

 ## Overview
 :::module
-  Provides `/one-of` command, to pick a random command from commands, and execute it.
+  Provides `/one-of` command, to pick a random command from specified commands, and execute it.

 :::